 Saute peppers in a little bit of oil, then add ground turkey and brown.

-Stir in MANWICH Sloppy Joe Original Sauce, plus salt and pepper to taste.
+Stir in your sloppy joe sauce, plus salt and pepper to taste.
 Let the mixture simmer over medium heat for about 5 minutes or until heated all the way through.

 Featured on Southern Plate's Meal Plan Monday!